Senad Karahmet

-Senad Karahmet (born 25 February 1992) is a Bosnian-Herzegovinian footballer who plays as left back for Belgian amateur club City Pirates.
+Senad Karahmet (born 25 February 1992) is a Bosnian-Herzegovinian former professional footballer who played as left–back.

 Club career

 Karahmet made his debut in Jupiler Pro League on 28 April 2012 in the home play-off match against K. Lierse SK, KV Mechelen won this game with 4–3.
 He was in the starting line-up of his team since Antonio Ghomsi was suspended.
 He joined Belgian 4th tier side City Pirates in summer 2020.